x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/updates.md

 Because each CU is a full installation of Exchange that includes updates and changes from all previous CU's, you don't need to install any previously released CU's when installing a new Exchange server using the latest released CU.

-::: moniker range="exchserver-2016"

-To get the latest version of Exchange 2016, download and install [Cumulative Update 10 for Exchange Server 2016](https://go.microsoft.com/fwlink/p/?linkid=2002912).
-Because each CU is a full installation of Exchange that includes updates and changes from all previous CU's, you don't need to install any previous CU's or Exchange 2016 RTM first.

-::: moniker-end

-The following table contains links to Exchange Team blog posts ("What's New" information) for this and other Exchange CUs.

 ::: moniker range="exchserver-2019"
 **Version**|**Blog post**|
 |:-----|:-----|
 |Exchange 2019 RTM|

-- For information about the new features you'll get when you upgrade to Exchange 2019 from previous versions of Exchange, see [What's new in Exchange Server](../new-features/new-features.md).
+For information about the new features you'll get when you upgrade to Exchange 2019 from previous versions of Exchange, see [What's new in Exchange Server](../new-features/new-features.md).
 ::: moniker-end

 ::: moniker range="exchserver-2016"
+To get the latest version of Exchange 2016, download and install [Cumulative Update 10 for Exchange Server 2016](https://go.microsoft.com/fwlink/p/?linkid=2002912).
+Because each CU is a full installation of Exchange that includes updates and changes from all previous CU's, you don't need to install any previous CU's or Exchange 2016 RTM first.

+The following table contains links to Exchange Team blog posts ("What's New" information) for this and other Exchange 2016 CUs.

 |**Version**|**Blog post**|
 |:-----|:-----|